vxhernandez/behind_the_wheel/README.md

 ### Goals:

-This project demonstrates my dedication and commitment to advancing my database development capabilities.
-It showcases my structured approach to data management and analysis and highlights my ability to manage the entire database development lifecycle.
+Walk through the various steps outlined in my roadmap and in order to learn and build my skills as an SQL Developer.
+Taking a structured approach to data management.

 ### Links: